 - Relocation of 29,000 feet of 6-inch to 12-inch DICL water main

 - Relocation of 8,000 feet of gas main

 - Relocation of electric, telephone, cable and fiberoptic

 - New infrastructure and roadway resurfacing impacting a total of 42 streets, including a major arterial (North Main Street, Route 1)

-Extensive coordination was required with local and state agencies including the City of Providence, RIDEM, RIDOT, various utility companies and Miriam Hospital.
-Final design resulted in four construction contracts for sewer separation.
+Extensive coordination was required with local and state agencies including the City of Providence, RIDEM, RIDOT, various utility companies, and Miriam Hospital.
+The final design resulted in four construction contracts for sewer separation.